mechtronica/mechtronica.net/rules/turn-based-play/combat.md

 ### Consequences
 Losing some components will have severe consequences for you.
-If one of your components being damaged/destroyed leaves you with too few resources to power your constant draw components, your mech will no longer function at all.
+If one of your components being damaged/destroyed (see [Component States]({{site_url}}/rules/component-states/)) leaves you with too few resources to power your constant draw components, your mech will no longer function at all.
-A destroyed joint means you can no longer use attachments in that joint, and if the destroyed joint was your in your legs section you can no longer move.
+If a joint is destroyed you can no longer use attachments in that joint, and if the destroyed joint was your in your legs section you can no longer move.
-At that point you will either have to disable some components or make repairs, in order to get back on your feet.
+If your mech is down due to damaged or destroyed components you will either have to disable some components or make repairs, in order to get back on your feet.

 ### Dying
 If your cabin is destroyed, and no other special circumstances or effects prevent it, your mechaneer dies.